gladed/watchable/README.md

 # Watchable

-This library gives your project thread-safe, listenable data structures using [Kotlin coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html).
+This library provides listenable data structures using [Kotlin coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html).

 This is especially useful in [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 The data model lives at the center, and everyone points in.
 If the data model is defined as Watchable objects, then other components can simply listen for changes and react accordingly, without coupling directly to each other.